arturslunevs/pycsbwrapper/README.md

 Bugfixes: Variables with space in their names can now be accessed by removing the spaces.
 New functionality: get_variables() returns a dict instead of only writing to the terminal.

+News in version 0.1.2:
+Fixed the module name to avoid conflicts with the original version.

 Dependencies: requests>=2.21.0

 To install: